audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

 I know what you’re thinking and the answer is yes, I did opt for three decimal places so my average score would stay below seven.

-The site has also had a rather lovely supporting cast of would-be critics who have stepped in when one of us has gone awol.
+The site has also had a rather lovely supporting cast of fellow would-be critics who have stepped in whenever one of us has gone awol.

 |             | **Reviews** | **Average score** |
 |-------------|-------------|-------------------|